berkay-digital/KickDevDocs/README.md

 You will find a range of features and documentation on how to integrate with the Kick API.

-## A Letter to the Alpha Developers
+## A Letter to the Developers

-Hi :wave: Just want to let you know what we are working on in this Alpha phase, to keep you up to date with what might be changing during this phase, what is stable and what is to come.
+Hi :wave: Just want to let you know what we are working on in this closed-beta phase, to keep you up to date with what might be changing during this phase, what is stable and what is to come.

 ## API Roadmap